Where To Buy

 Adjustability: For some the lacing system might be a turn-off but to us, this is probably one of the best traditional lacing systems out there.
 Each upper rung locks in place very well and the little harness at the ankle gives you the ability to tighten the upper and lower separately without using a mountaineers knot.
 The Liner has a traditional lace set up but it’s super easy and tightens just like a speed lace thanks to this lace harness similar to what is on the outside.
 We found this to lace up just a little bit slower than a speed lace or BOA boot.
 This boot is excellent for anyone who likes to really dial out their upper and lower adjustability.

 Ankle Articulation: Rather poor when it comes to ankle articulation when compared to the Kaiju, Vapen or DK Zoom but it’s got a little notch there and the boot will last for a while before it breaks down.
 You can always add the boomerang ankle stiffeners to and then you will have a stiff flex for a good amount of time.

 Response: Very very responsive.
 It’s not s smooth ultra turny response but instead very quick edge to edge.
 To us, we were most comfortable on stiffer more aggressive boards.
 It felt ideal to go out on something like the Jones Carbon Flagship, Capita BSOD or Arbor A-Frame and just lay into turns.

 Traction: Just about as good as a boot can get for any situation from ice in the parking lot to hiking in soft snow.

 Sole Cushioning: Felt soft and forgiving just like the Kaiju’s do.
-Their are a series of individual squares that almost act independently like the Nike running shoes that make for a very shock absorbent and damp ride.
-It’s easy on your body with out being to pillowy and sluggish.
+There are a series of individual squares that almost act independently like the Nike running shoes that make for a very shock absorbent and damp ride.
+It’s easy on your body without being to pillowy and sluggish.